davidclough/node/_documents/javascript-guide/javascript-guide.md

 #### <a name="tips-modules-in-es2015"></a>Modules in ES2015
 Modules in ES2015 are a totally different beast and are nothing to do with creating singleton objects.

-Instead they provide a mechanism by which programmers can avoids the PHP style situations whereby code in all your thoughtfully separated files is ultimately cobbled together in what is effectively one giant script.
+Instead they provide a mechanism by which programmers can avoid the PHP style situations whereby code in all your thoughtfully separated files is ultimately cobbled together in what is effectively one giant script.
 You hope that you have defined everything in a correct order and have not defined something repeatedly as a result of a file being included in the output more than once.

-The `import` and `export` keywords are at the root of this pattern.
-When you define a code file you can export one or more classes, functions or standalone variables as you like.
-Consuming code files can contain import statements which refer to other files and particular entities within those files which you would like to utilise in the current one.
+The `import` and `export` keywords are at the root of this mechanism.
+When you define code within a file you can export as many classes, functions or standalone variables as you like.
+Consuming code files can contain `import` statements which refer to other files and particular entities within those files which you would like to utilise in the current one.

-The imports do not result in script being manually "copied and pasted" elsewhare.
-Instead an `import` statement is effectively like a combination of (a) an assembly reference and (b) a C# `using` directive.
-This means that (a) the imported code is merely linked to, multiple imports of the same entity will have no further effect, and (b) you can give different names to the imported entities than the names they were originally defined with.
+The imports do _not_ result in script being manually "copied and pasted" elsewhere.
+Instead an `import` statement is effectively like a combination of
+  - (a) an assembly reference, and
+  - (b) a C# `using` directive.

+This means that
+  - (a) the imported code is merely linked to (multiple imports of the same entity will have no further effect), and
+  - (b) you can give different names to the imported entities than the names they were originally defined with.

 There is now less need to define namespaces and worry about what would previously have been global variables and functions.
 If there is not `export` method for a particular entity within a file it will only ever be accessible from within that file.
 Even if it is exported it will only be available within files which import it.
 This type of "encapsulation via files" seems rather different from "encapsulation via classes" but JavaScript is not a genuinely object-oriented language anyway.

-Transpilers, like Babel and TypeScript, are an absolute requirement as not many browsers, if any, support them.
+Transpilers, like Babel and TypeScript, are an absolute requirement as not many browsers support exporting and importing at the moment.

-Since this is mainly an ES5 document, and easily runable example would be difficult to create, we will avoid showing examples but they look like a very exciting step forward, certainly in the world of JavaScript.
+Since this is mainly an ES5 document and an "easily-runnable" example would be difficult to create, we will avoid showing examples but the mechanism looks like a very exciting step forward, certainly in the world of JavaScript.

 [MDN - import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import)